burakaktna/DesignPatternsPHP/README.md

 - Visitor Pattern

 To learn more about PHP Design Patterns, you can visit our repository and explore the examples provided.

+## Getting Started

+To use this project, simply clone the repository and run it on your local machine.

+### Prerequisites

+To run this project, you will need to have PHP installed on your machine.

+### Installing

+1. Clone the repository to your local machine using `git clone <https://github.com/burakaktna/DesignPatternsPHP.git`>
+2. Navigate to the project directory using the command line or terminal
+3. Run `php Examples/{example-file-name}.php` to execute the example for the design pattern of your choice

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.

+## Authors

+- Muhammed Burak AKTUNA

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](http://license.md/) file for details.

+## Acknowledgments

+Thank you to the following resources for their guidance and inspiration:

+- Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides
+- Head First Design Patterns by Eric Freeman and Elisabeth Robson